Sheet Metal Fabrication

 - Press Forming

-- Any sheet metal forming process that uses a mechanical hydraulic press.
+- Any sheet metal forming process that uses a mechanical or hydraulic press to shape flat stock into a desired contour or feature.

 - Punching

-- Involves die shearing in sheet metal so that the resulting material is scrap.
+- A process that involves die shearing in sheet metal so that the removed material becomes scrap while the surrounding sheet retains the useful form.

 - Roll Forming

 - A metal forming method for creating long parts with a variety of cross sections.
-This process forms sheet metal by passing it through a series of powered contoured rolls.
+This process forms sheet metal by passing it through a series of powered contoured rolls for continuous shaping.

 - Shearing

-- Involves the separation of material from a blade that forces the material past another opposing blade.
+- A process involving the separation of material by a blade that forces the material past another opposing blade, producing straight cuts with relatively high efficiency.

 - Slitting

-- The cold forming process of cutting a sheet of metal into smaller pieces to meet specifications.
+- The cold forming process of cutting a sheet of metal into smaller widths or pieces to meet downstream specifications and processing needs.

 - Stamping

-- The procedure of impressing three dimensional designs, lettering or surface definitions through pressurized tools like presses or dies.
+- The procedure of impressing three dimensional designs, lettering, or surface definitions through pressurized tools such as presses or dies.

 - Sheet Metal Work

-- Includes the various processes involved in heating and shaping metal sheets.
-In general, sheet metal is created by compressing the metal materials between rollers.
+- Includes the various processes involved in heating, shaping, cutting, and finishing metal sheets.
+In general, sheet metal is created by compressing metal materials between rollers before later fabrication operations are performed.

 - Stretching

-- The process by which sheet metal is clamped around the edges and stretched to make various products.
+- The process by which sheet metal is clamped around the edges and stretched to make various products, especially when broad, smooth contours are needed.

 - Welding